wwade/markdown_markup_emoji/README.md

 # markdown_markup_emoji

-[Python-Markup][] extension for markup of Emoji in the markdown document.
+[Python-Markdown][] extension for markup of Emoji in the markdown document.

 Since it is marked up like `<span class="emoji">😃</span>`, Make your Emoji bigger You can display it.